dfkup/dfkup/README.md

 - Compiled to bytecode and executed on a Stack-based Virtual Machine
 - JIT Compilation powered by **DynASM JIT** assembling code at runtime!
 - Pratt parser for expressive and flexible syntax
+- **Compilation policy** settings to restrict features: deny std modules, `for` loops, conditionals, or any other language construct
 - Control flow: `if`/`elif`/`else`, `for` loops, `while` loops
 - Variable declarations: `var` (mutable), `const` (compile-time)
 - Function definitions with named parameters, `return` types, and **generics**